 - Black Onyx Galaxy S7 – You’ll be watching a lot of movies, you don’t like white phone fronts.

 - Gold Platinum Galaxy S7 – You want a flashy Galaxy S7 that stands out and you don’t plan on using a case.

 - Silver Titanium Galaxy S7 Edge – You want a one-of-a-kind color that is only offered on the Edge, works good with cases, and is truly unique.

 Or of course buyers could just simply get one of the many Clear cases as outlined below.
 Let us know which Galaxy S7 color or Galaxy S7 Edge color you plan on buying.

 Galaxy S7 S-View Flip Cover (Clear)

-First up is a fan-favorite, being the official Samsung S-View flip case.
-This year Samsung actually has three different S-View Flip cover cases.
-There's the traditional flip cover with a window like previous years, then a completely clear one, and an LED flip case.
+First up is a fan-favorite, the official Samsung S-View flip case.
+For the S7 Samsung actually has three different S-View Flip cover cases.
+There's the traditional flip cover with a window like previous years, then a completely clear one and an LED flip case.
 Our favorite is the clear case.
 This offers a full view of the entire screen, not just the small cutout like previous years.

-It does everything the others do, gives quick access to information on the screen, at-a-glance information, and lets users answers calls and take pictures without opening the case.
+This case gives you quick access to information on the screen, even when the case is shut.
+It's at-a-glance information, and it's one of Samsung's most popular cases.
+You can even answer a call or take a photo without opening the front.
 This one also has a new notification bar (while the case is closed) allowing users access to more than just missed calls or texts.
-It's a great option, and ships in early March.

 Buy it Now for $59.99 in three colors